HumaticsLAB/POP-Mining-POtential-Performance/README.md

 ## Dataset

-**VISUELLE** dataset is publicly available to download [here](https://forms.gle/cVGQAmxhHf7eRJ937).
+The **VISUELLE** dataset is publicly available to download [here](https://forms.gle/cVGQAmxhHf7eRJ937).
 Please download and extract it inside the root folder.
-A more accurate description of the dataset inside its [official page](https://humaticslab.github.io/forecasting/visuelle).
+A more accurate description of the dataset is available [in the official page](https://humaticslab.github.io/forecasting/visuelle).

 **POP** signals are publicly available in signals folder.

 ## Training
-To train the model of GTM-Transformer with POP signals please use the following scripts.
+To train the GTM-Transformer model with POP please use the following script.
 Please check the arguments inside the script before launch.

 ```bash
 python train_POP.py --data_folder dataset
 ```
 ## Inference
-To evaluate the model of GTM-Transformer with POP signals please use the following script.
+To evaluate the GTM-Transformer model with POP use the following script.
 Please check the arguments inside the script before launch.

 ```bash
 python forecast_POP.py --data_folder dataset --ckpt_path ckpt/model.pth